What Is PTSD?

 What does PTSD stand for?
 PTSD is an abbreviation for Post-Traumatic Stress Disorder.

-And what is PTSD?
-In the field of psychology, PTSD is thought to occur in response to experiencing a traumatic or stressful event that creates feelings of horror or helplessness.
+And what is Post-Traumatic Stress Disorder?
+In the field of psychology, Post-Traumatic Stress Disorder (PTSD) is defined as a mental health condition that may occur in response to experiencing a traumatic or stressful event that creates feelings of horror or helplessness.
 What most don't know is that PTSD isn't always caused by one big traumatic event.
 Years of cumulative trauma can cause PTSD as well.
 PTSD can last for months or years, and we can experience a range of physical and psychological symptoms – we'll explore this a little later.

 When we experience trauma, our body's fight-or-flight response turns on, and sometimes it stays on long after the traumatic event.
 Many researchers agree that the amygdala (also known as the brain's "fear center") becomes overactivated after trauma, causing nerve growth.1 This nerve growth may prevent the fight-or-flight response from returning to a normal level.
 Brain imagery data suggests that trauma symptoms cause changes that are visible in the brain.2